fukugit/example-fontawesome-in-sass-with-npm/README.md

 # example-fontawesome-in-sass-with-npm
-This project explains that the way of usage of FontAwesome in Sass with npm without Webpack.
+This project explains that the way of the usage of FontAwesome in Sass with npm without Webpack.
-If you want to know that the project is made up of Webpack, you can see [the another project](https://github.com/fukugit/example-fontawesome-in-sass-with-webpack).
+If you want to know that the project consists of Webpack, you can see [the another project](https://github.com/fukugit/example-fontawesome-in-sass-with-webpack).
 <br/>

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->